tournament-js/operators/README.md

 versions of the binary operators for quick creation of the functions that you end up writing for `filter` *all the time*.

+Note that since ES6, this module is less relevant as typing these things up yourself is now acceptably short.
+That said, module remains.
+Newer versions will be ES6 only.

 ## Usage
 Attach it to the short variable of choice: